Skip to content

 "Manus Dei" - the "Hand of God"

 Ancient Roman bronze coin with a desert patina.
-The hand of God reaches down toward the Emperor Constantine, driving a quadriga (four horse chariot), welcoming him to heaven.
+The hand of God reaches down toward Emperor Constantine, driving a quadriga (four-horse chariot), welcoming him to heaven.

 Size and Materials